 Basketball in Australia has seen a fluctuation in popularity over the years.
 From record crowds in the late 1990s to the increase of Australian athletes playing in the NBA, the National Basketball League [NBL] is seeking to reach its full potential as we approach a new decade.

 With the league’s regular season played throughout the Australian summer, basketball has usually played second fiddle to cricket.
-Now, as a fresh season gets underway and the league prepares to add a ninth franchise in 2019, the NBL is on the verge of a golden age.
+Now, as a fresh season gets underway and the league prepares to add a ninth franchise in 2019.
+Is the NBL is on the verge of a golden age?

 One major move from league CEO Jeremy Loeliger has been to use the exposure of Australian players and teams in America.

 In 2017 the league sent over the Sydney Kings, Melbourne United and Brisbane Bullets to play against the best players in the world.
 A year later, it was revealed that the crossover of pre-season games between the NBA and NBL was going to be expanded.

 Over a one-week period at the beginning of October the tour saw five NBL teams play an increased seven matches, scattered across six cities in both the US and Canada.
 This was Australian basketball history, and most of it can be highlighted by the work of one man.